Why the Human Jesus was called “Son of God”

 “He speaks undoubtedly these words to those who have not received the gift of adoption, but who despise the incarnation of the pure generation of the Word of God, defraud human nature of promotion into God, and prove themselves ungrateful to the Word of God, who became flesh for them.
 For it was for this end that the Word of God was made man, and He who was the Son of God became the Son of man, that man, having been taken into the Word, and receiving the adoption, might become the son of God.
 For by no other means could we have attained to incorruptibility and immortality, unless we had been united to incorruptibility and immortality.
 But how could we be joined to incorruptibility and immortality, unless, first, incorruptibility and immortality had become that which we also are, so that the corruptible might be swallowed up by incorruptibility, and the mortal by immortality, that might receive the adoption of sons?
 For this reason [it is, said], ‘Who shall declare His generation?[14]’ since ‘He is a man, and who shall recognize Him?’[15]
 But he to whom the Father which is in heaven has revealed Him,[16] knows Him, so that he understands that He who ‘was not born either by the will of the flesh, or by the will of man’[17] is the Son of man, this is Christ, the Son of the living God.” … “Now, the Scriptures would not have testified these things of Him, if, like others, He had been a mere man.
 But that He had, beyond all others, in Himself that pre-eminent birth which is from the Most High Father, and also experienced that pre-eminent generation which is from the Virgin, the divine Scriptures do in both respects testify of Him:” … “He therefore, the Son of God, our Lord, being the Word of the Father, and the Son of man, since He had a generation as to His human nature from Mary — who was descended from mankind, and who was herself a human being — was made the Son of man.
 [18]

-Finally, it is important to consider a variant reading in the Textus Receptus, the base text of the KJV/NKJV.
+Finally, it is important to consider a variant reading which appears only in the Textus Receptus, the base text of the KJV.
 While the oldest and vast majority of manuscripts of Luke read τὸ γεννώμενον ἅγιον, the Textus Receptus has τὸ γεννώμενον ἐκ σοῦ ἅγιον, adding ἐκ σοῦ (“out of you”): “the holy thing which is begotten out of you.”
 This variant reading has the effect of implying that the begetting indicated by the present participle is from Mary rather than the previous procreation out of God.
 The KJV reading is clearly a late addition to the text meant to confirm the Trinitarian interpretation.
 Even the NKJV, which normally follows the same Textus Receptus, does not follow the TR in this instance because there is no early evidence of that reading.

-A careful reading of the New Testament will show that the term “Son of God” always implies His real origin as having been procreated out of God previously as described in Psalm 2 (not to the virgin birth).
-The term “Son of Man” always refers to His humanity having been procreated as a human out of the virgin Mary.
-Likewise, whenever Jesus called God His “Father” it always has reference to His pre-human procreation and never to His human birth.
 While the writers of the early books of the New Testament may not have had a mature understanding of the full significance of the title “Son of God” while writing their Gospels,[19] the holy Breath of God which guided their pens caused them to embed these teachings in the New Testament.[20]
 The full significance of the Mystery was gradually revealed through Paul, and then reinforced by John.
-Reading the New Testament through this lens like the earliest Christians instead of through either Trinitarian or Unitarian presuppositions and biases will add depth to your Bible study that is not possible when the two terms are used synonymously as in both Trinitarianism and Unitarianism.
+Reading the New Testament through this lens like the earliest Christians did, instead of through either Trinitarian or Unitarian presuppositions and biases, will add depth to your Bible study that is not possible when the two terms are used synonymously as in both Trinitarianism and Unitarianism.

 [1] Matt.
 1:18